cinnData/DataSci-Summer/[DS-05] Example - West Roxbury data.md

 5800         3          1          1        1          1        0
 ```

 The method .info() prints a report of the data frame content.
-There are no missing values.
-The distinction between int and float columns is not relevant for a statistical description, so don't pay attention.
+According to this report, there are no missing values.
+All columns are numeric.
+The distinction between `int` and `float` columns is not relevant for a statistical description, so don't pay attention.

 ```
 In [10]: df.info()